carbeck/ayerigrammar/README.md

 Currently working on
 ====================

 **WARNING**: This is work heavily in progress!
-Currently preparing a keyword index for the backmatter, mainly working the following chapter:
+Currently preparing a keyword index for the backmatter, mainly working on the following chapter(s):

 * Grammatical categories (`chapters/gramcat.tex`)